-Navigation along the Bicentennial National Trail is by the maps and route notes contained in each Guidebook.
-It is not possible to follow the Trail without a Guidebook.
+Navigation along the National Trail is by using the NT maps and route notes.
+It is not possible to follow the Trail without NT maps.

 The Trail is marked with distinctive red and yellow striped triangles attached to trees and posts along the way.
 These are intended to provide occasional confirmation that you are indeed on the correct route.
 It is not possible to follow the Trail using markers alone.